Art & Design Courses (ARTD)

 ARTD 450 Portfolio Development (3)

 Provides an overview of business aspects and packaging concerns for graphic design and studio art majors.
 This class will cover the processes of building a professional level portfolio in a multimedia and traditional format.
-Students work with digital programs (e.g. Illustrator, Photoshop, and Flash) to build a portfolio.
+Students work with digital programs (e.g. Illustrator, Photoshop, and Wordpress) to build a portfolio.
 A preexisting body of work and course assignments will be used to advance the portfolio material over the term of the semester.
 The portfolio produced in this course is to be used to search for an internship, approach terminal art degree programs, and make the student competitive in the marketplace.
 Permission of the instructor is required.

 ARTD 451 Art & Design Seminar (3)

 Designed to be a forum for advancing a preexisting body of work in aesthetic and conceptual terms for upper level students with a concentration in the Visual Arts (Arts Administration, Graphic Design, and Studio Arts).
 The student formulates a clear thesis for presentation purposes.
 Persons will work in a team-format to address contemporary topics outlined in the course description and syllabus.
 Topics covered include: exhibition systems, presentation strategies, artist statements, contemporaneous visual culture issues, and the process for refining a body of work.
 Permission of the instructor.
+May be repeated up to two times.

 ARTD 452 Art & Design Thesis (1)